yaroslaff/evalidate/README.md

 3
 ```

-- *expression* - string with python expressions like '1+2' or 'a+b' or 'a if a>0 else b' or 'p.salary * 1.2'
+- `expression` - string with python expressions like '1+2' or 'a+b' or 'a if a>0 else b' or 'p.salary * 1.2'
-- *safenodes* - list of allowed nodes.
+- `safenodes` - list of allowed nodes.
 This will *override* built-in list of allowed nodes. e.g. `safenodes=['Expression','BinOp','Num','Add'])`
-- *addnodes* - list of allowed nodes.
+- `addnodes` - list of allowed nodes.
 This will *extend* built-in lsit of allowed nodes. e.g. `addnodes=['Mult']`
-- *funcs* - list of allowed function calls.
+- `funcs` - list of allowed function calls.
 You need to add 'Call' to safe nodes. e.g. `funcs=['int']`
-- *attrs* - list of allowed attributes.
+- `attrs` - list of allowed attributes.
 You need to add 'Attribute' to attrs. e.g. `attrs=['salary']`.

 evalidate() throws `CompilationException` if cannot parse source code and `ValidationException` if it doesn't like source code (if code has unsafe operations).

-Even if evalidate is successful, this doesn't guarantees that code will run well, For example, code still can have NameError (if tries to access undefined variable) or ZeroDivisionError.
+Even if evalidate is successful, this doesn't guarantees that code will run well, For example, code still can have `NameError` (if tries to access undefined variable) or `ZeroDivisionError`.

 ## Examples